E-man248/Tic-Tac-Toe-API/README.md

 ## Description

-This app was developed for the Launch Pad Vog App Developer's Code Challenge.
-This application is a .NET 6.0 Web API that manages Tic-Tac-Toe games with the use of three client accessible endpoints.
+This app was developed for the LaunchPad Vog App Developer's Code Challenge.
+This application is a .NET 6.0 Web API that manages Tic-Tac-Toe games with the use of three client-accessible endpoints.
 The endpoints and their functionality can be found in the documentation below.

 ## Installation and Run